-Joint ventures play an important part in Dow's strategy.
-Dow formed its first joint venture more than 60 years ago.
-Today, joint ventures make up a significant part of Dow's earnings.
+Joint ventures play an important part in Dow's strategy and comprise a meaningful part of Dow's earnings.

-Joint ventures can provide Dow with access to capital, geographic markets, synergy opportunities, risk sharing, technology and advantaged feedstocks.
+Joint ventures can provide Dow with access to capital, geographic markets, synergy opportunities, risk sharing, technology and advantaged raw materials.

 EQUATE Petrochemical Company K.S.C.